engineyard/ey-cookbooks-stable-v5/custom-cookbooks/sidekiq/cookbooks/custom-sidekiq/README.md

       sudo "monit -g #{config.app}_sidekiq restart all"
     end

-On the other hand, if you'r running Sidekiq on a dedicated utility instance, the deploy hook should be like:
+On the other hand, if you're running Sidekiq on a dedicated utility instance, the deploy hook should be like:

     on_utilities("sidekiq") do